Waiting for the Sun: Composition

 "The Unknown Soldier" exemplified the group's cinematic approach to their music.
-In the beginning, as well as after the middle of the song, the mysterious sounds of the organ are heard, depicting the mystery of the "Unknown Soldier."
-In the middle of the song, the Doors produced, with the assistance of Crawdaddy! magazine critic Paul Williams, the sounds of a marching cadence.
-It begins with military drums, plus the sound of the sergeant counting off in 4s ("HUP, HUP, HUP, 2, 3, 4"), until he says "COMPANY!
+In the beginning, as well as after the middle of the song, the mysterious sounds of the organ are heard, depicting the mystery of the "Unknown Soldier".
+In the bridge, the Doors produced the sounds of a marching cadence.
+It begins with military drums, plus the sound of the sergeant counting off in 4 seconds ("HUP, HUP, HUP, 2, 3, 4"), until he shouts "COMPANY!
 HALT!
 PRESENT!
 ARMS!", followed by the sounds of loading rifles and a long military drum roll, a pause and then rifle shots.
-After this middle section, the verses return, with Morrison, singing in a sadder tone to "make a grave for the Unknown Soldier," with a mysterious organ being heard.
-The song ends with Morrison's ecstatic celebration of a war being over, with sounds of crowds cheering and bells tolling.
-The lyrics are viewed as Morrison's reaction to the Vietnam War and the way that conflict was portrayed in American media at the time, with lines such as "Breakfast where the news is read/ Television children fed/ Unborn living, living dead/ Bullets strike the helmet's head" reflecting how news of the war was being presented in the living rooms of ordinary people.
-The band also shot a promotional film for the song.
+After this middle section, the verses return, with Morrison, singing in a sadder tone to "make a grave for the Unknown Soldier".
+The song ends with sounds of crowds cheering and bells tolling.
+The lyrics are generally viewed as Morrison's reaction to the Vietnam War and the way that conflict was portrayed in American media at the time, with lines such as "Breakfast where the news is read/ Television children fed/ Unborn living, living dead/ Bullets strike the helmet's head" reflecting how news of the war was being presented in the living rooms of ordinary people.
+The band also shot a promotional film for the single.

 The centerpiece of the album was supposed to be the lengthy theatrical piece "Celebration of the Lizard", but in the end only the "Not to Touch the Earth" section was used.
 In a 1969 interview with Jerry Hopkins for Rolling Stone, Morrison said of the epic, "It was pieced together on different occasions out of already existing elements rather than having any generative core from which it grew.
 I still think there's hope for it."
 At the conclusion of "Not to Touch the Earth", Morrison utters his iconic personal maxim, "I am the Lizard King/ I can do anything."
 The opening lines of the song, "Not to touch the earth/ not to see the sun" were taken from the table of contents of The Golden Bough.
 Krieger's skills with the flamenco guitar can be found on "Spanish Caravan", with Granainas intro and a reworking of the melody from the classical piece Asturias (Leyenda) composed by Isaac Albéniz.
 The optimistic "We Could Be So Good Together" had been recorded during the sessions for Strange Days, even appearing on an early track listing.
 A review in Slant Magazine described the song as "categorically pre-fame Morrison," pointing out that the line "The time you wait subtracts from joy" is the kind of hippie idealism the singer had long abandoned.
 It was issued as the B-side of the single "The Unknown Soldier" which peaked at number 39 on the Billboard Hot 100 chart.
-The single version quotes the opening theme from Thelonious Monk's "Straight, No Chaser."
+The single version quotes the opening theme from Thelonious Monk's "Straight, No Chaser".